FrenchPythonLover/Ygazette/Readme.md

-# YGazette
+# Yjournal

-YGazette is a small online journal covering various topics.
+Yjournal is a small online journal covering various topics.
 The website is built with **HTML, CSS, and JavaScript**.

 Live site: https://yjournal.great-site.net